Skip to content

 What is a weep screed and why does it matter?+

-A weep screed is an L-shaped metal (or vinyl) flashing installed at the base of a stucco wall.
-It does two critical jobs: it creates a clean stopping point for the stucco so it doesn't touch the ground, and it gives any water that gets behind the stucco — through hairline cracks, window leaks, or from above — a path to drain back out to the exterior instead of traveling down into the sill plate and framing.
-Without a functioning weep screed, water that enters the wall system has nowhere to go but into your structure.
+A weep screed is the metal or vinyl flashing installed at the base of a stucco wall.
+It creates a clean stopping point for the stucco and gives water behind the wall a path to drain out.
+When the weep screed is buried, rusted, or missing, moisture can stay trapped against the sill plate and framing.

 Is a weep screed required by building code?+

 Yes.
-California Residential Code R703.6.2.1 (and the IRC R703.7.5 it's based on) has required a weep screed on all stucco installations since the 1960s, with minimum 4" clearance above earth and 2" above paved surfaces.
-If your home was built after the 1960s and the weep screed is missing, corroded through, or buried by landscaping, the wall system isn't code-compliant anymore and you're running on borrowed time.
+California Residential Code R703.6.2.1 and IRC R703.7.5 require weep screed on stucco walls, with minimum 4" clearance above earth and 2" above paved surfaces.
+If the stucco weep screed is missing, corroded, or buried by landscaping, the base of the wall needs to be inspected.

 Can I just dig the landscaping away from the base of my wall?+